This post may include affiliate links; see our disclosure policy.

 Step 1: Bring to a boil, remove from heat, and rest for 15 minutes.

-To boil your eggs, place them in the bottom of a pot and cover them with 1 inch of water.
+To boil your eggs, place them at the bottom of a pot and cover them with 1 inch of water.
 Bring the water to a boil.
 As soon as it boils, remove the pot from the heat, cover it, and let the eggs sit for 15 minutes.

 Step 2: Let the eggs sit in an ice bath for 15 minutes.